 One of the many surprises about Sweden was the quality of the food.
-And nowhere more so than in Swedish Lapland, where I’d had visions of a limited diet and meals designed to keep out the cold.
+And the food of Swedish Lapland was even more unexpected.
+I’d had visions of a limited diet and meals designed to keep out the cold.
 But this is Scandinavia, where design is paramount.
 Food has become an art form, a pleasure to be enjoyed with all the senses.

 Swedish Lapland has a cuisine all of its own.
 This is the land of the Sami, the traditional reindeer herders.
 Modern cities surrounded by hundreds of miles of untouched forest.
 It is perfect territory for the hunter gatherer.
 Of course it is true that the growing season is limited but the general principle is to use local produce wherever possible.